adlnlp/pdfvqa/README.md

 - **Task A**: document element recognition and spatial relationship understanding among document elements on the page level.
 The answers should be predicted from a fixed answer space.
 - **Task B**: structural understanding of document elements and answer extraction on the document page level.
 - **Task C**: document understanding on the whole document level of multiple consecutive pages.
+There are pkl files contains Task C question answer pairs

 Data Statistics of Tasks A, B, and C: